singh-man/books/crackingTheCoding/14_databases.md

 Whenever  you write a GROUP BY clause in an interview  (or in real life), make sure that  anything in the SELECT clause is either an aggregate function or contained within the GROUP BY clause.

-**14.2    Open  Requests:** Write a SQL query to get a list of all buildings and the number of open requests (Requests in which status equals'Open').
+**14.2    Open  Requests:** Write a SQL query to get a list of all buildings and the number of open requests (Requests in which status equals 'Open').

 SOLUTION